 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Most people with short-coated dogs don’t think much about hair between the paw pads being too long.
+Most people with short-coated dogs, like Coonhounds, don’t think much about hair between the paw pads being too long.
 When the hair between your dog’s pads grows out past the pads, it’s time for a trim.
 Your dog’s coat looks better with neatly trimmed hair in all areas.
 But you might be wondering how to trim dog paw hair properly.
-We’ve got a complete guide for you.
+I’ve got a complete guide for you.

 The fur on your dog’s paws may get matted, as well as attract debris.
-Matted dog hair can be painful because of the pressure they cause by pulling on the dog’s skin.
+I always remind pet parents that matted dog hair can be painful because of the pressure they cause by pulling on the dog’s skin.
 Your dog is also at risk of stepping on anything tangled in the hair, such as grass burrs

 A Guide on How to Trim Dog Paw Hair